 Data is recorded when a customer initiates a subscription transaction and is based only on the transacting customer.
 Customers who have access to a subscription via Family Sharing are not included in the reports.

 Where are the reports located?

-In Apple Podcasts Connect, navigate to the Analytics tab, then select Reports.
-You’ll be able to download a number of reports from this page.
+In Apple Podcasts Connect, navigate to the Analytics tab, then scroll down to see all reports available to you.